Last updated on 19 February 2022

-- Figure out which language a user wants, and show that one to her.
+- Figure out which language a person wants, and show that one to them.

-- Show her your offered alternatives and offer her the option for her to choose one.
+- Show them your offered alternatives and offer the option to choose one.

 The Good, The Bad, and The Ugly

-Disclaimer: These sites may have changed since writing this post; the following descriptions are accurate as of 22 December, 2011.
+Note: These sites may have changed since writing this post!
+The following descriptions are accurate as of 22 December, 2011.